jcgneto/CV/README.md

 ## Programming skills

-Python (primary language I use for data science) and Bash.
+Python (primary language I use for data science), R and Bash.

 # Professional references